sanjsingh07/Domi-chain/docs/src/wallet-guide/apps.md

 ## Coin98

-[Coin98](https://coin98.app/) is an app available for iOS and Android and can be used to send and receive ANLOG tokens.
+[Coin98](https://coin98.app/) is an app available for iOS and Android and can be used to send and receive SOL tokens.

 _Note: Coin98 does not support stake accounts or staking operations_

 ## Zelcore

-[Zelcore](https://zelcore.io) is a multi-currency wallet now supporting ANLOG and all Analog tokens (SPL).
+[Zelcore](https://zelcore.io) is a multi-currency wallet now supporting SOL and all Analog tokens (SPL).
 Each Zelcore account has 3 separate addresses for each asset.
-Store, transact, connect to dapps, and (soon) DEX trade in a single app and hold ANLOG tokens alongside BTC, ETH, and 270+ other cryptos.
+Store, transact, connect to dapps, and (soon) DEX trade in a single app and hold SOL tokens alongside BTC, ETH, and 270+ other cryptos.

 Zelcore is available for [Desktop](https://zelcore.io), [iOS](https://apps.apple.com/us/app/zelcore/id1436296839), and [Android](https://play.google.com/store/apps/details?id=com.zelcash.zelcore&hl=en_US&gl=US).
 One account for all your cryptos, all your devices.